keroserene/snowflake/README.md

 - Successfully bootstraps over WebRTC, both directly to a server plugin, as well as through the browser which proxies WebRTC to websocket.
-- Needs work on signaling with the facilitator.
+- Needs work on signaling with the broker.

 ### Usage